 I finally transferred all my Journal articles to the Blog site tonight and it feels great.
 It took me quite a while to find a theme I really liked though and could see myself using indefinitely.
 The name I kind of came up with on the fly as it’s a mixture of my spec and the Guild I created.
 The banner however was another story.
 I initially just placed an image there from one of my costume pics – more as a placeholder, if anything.

 I felt this was better than the default image they had for the theme and had planned to come up with something better the next day or so since it was late by that stage.
 The next day, while trying to come up with ideas for the new banner, I was hoping to incorporate the Sea Pony into the picture as I love collecting pets and thought it would be a great to add a pet that I was hoping to acquire ASAP.
 As luck would have it, I managed to get it the day the Darkmoon Faire opened.
-With bubbles in mind, being Disc, I finally decided to go with the one above.
+With bubbles in mind, being Disc, I finally decided to go with the one below.